Griff Whalen

 Griff Whalen (born March 1, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Stanford Cardinal and was signed by the Indianapolis Colts as an undrafted free agent in 2012.
-Whalen has also been a member of the Miami Dolphins, San Diego Chargers, New England Patriots, Baltimore Ravens, and Oakland Raiders, as well as for the Calgary Stampeders of the Canadian Football League (CFL).
+Whalen was also a member of the Miami Dolphins, San Diego Chargers, New England Patriots, Baltimore Ravens, and Oakland Raiders, as well as for the Calgary Stampeders of the Canadian Football League (CFL).

 College career

 Whalen played for the Stanford Cardinal from 2008–2011.
 He was roommates with quarterback Andrew Luck for three years.
 While at Stanford University, he played on the club lacrosse team in one season.

 2008 season

 Whalen made the Stanford football team as a walk-on and was one of eight true freshmen to see playing time in the 2008 season.
 He appeared in the Washington State game, earning a varsity letter.
 In the game, he had two punt returns for 12 yards.